Precision brain stimulation for memory loss

 How does it work?

-Good memory is associated with specific patterns of brain activity.
-Nia’s technology first identifies the unique pattern of brain activity in each person, and then continuously monitors the brain to diagnose memory function from moment to moment, delivering stimulation when needed to keep each patient in the zone of good memory performance.
+Our artificial intelligence technology identifies the unique patterns of brain activity in each patient that predict memory performance.
+The device then continuously monitors the brain from moment to moment, delivering stimulation as needed to keep each patient in the zone of good memory performance.